antireaction/queerrights-en/docs/transrights/intro.md

 > is a person's internal sense/feeling of who they are regarding gender (also sometimes called experienced or felt gender).
 It is often roughly split into 2 main aspects:
 > 1. Social aspect: What a person feels they are _ought_ to be referred to and seen as (e.g. pronouns, honorifics, etc.), what social role they and their bodies ought to occupy in society (regardless of whether they already do or not).
-> 2. Bodily aspect (could also be called "sex identity"): What a person feels their bodies _ought_ to be like in terms of sex characteristics (e.g. chest, voice pitch, hairiness, etc.) (regardless of whether they already are or not).
+> 2. Body-related aspect (could also be called "sex identity"): What a person feels their bodies _ought_ to be like in terms of sex characteristics (e.g. chest, voice pitch, hairiness, etc.) (regardless of whether they already are or not).

 More on how one determines their gender identity later on.